jump-dev/JuMP.jl/docs/src/manual/nlp.md

     User-defined functions can be used anywhere in [`@NLobjective`](@ref), [`@NLconstraint`](@ref), and [`@NLexpression`](@ref).

+!!! tip
+    JuMP will attempt to automatically register functions it detects in your nonlinear expressions, which means that in most cases, manually registering a function is not needed.
+Two exceptions are if you want to provide custom derivatives, or if the function is not available in the scope of the nonlinear expression.

 ### Automatic differentiation

 JuMP does not support black-box optimization, so all user-defined functions must